brunoeduardo/face-recognition/README.md

-# Face Recognition Project using Face-API
+# Face recognition using Face-API

 This project implements face detection and recognition using the face-api.js library.